mihanovak1024/mihanovak1024.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About"
 excerpt: "So yeah...
-I'm a 25-year old (mostly) Android developer based in Slovenia, Europe."
+I'm a 25-year old (mostly) Android Engineer based in Slovenia, Europe."
 profile-photo:
   - image_path: /assets/images/about/miha_classy.jpg
     alt: "Profile photo"